This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Custom Arm Lengths

-Adjust the angle of the arm so that the ball and socket joint is positioned level with the light and the light itself can not come in contact with the arm or the tablet.
+Ensure the arm's ball and socket joint aligns level with the light, avoiding any contact with the arm or tablet.

 Tightening The Mount